Build a GitHub Pull Request Reviewer Assignment Workflow

 This saves the webhook and sends a sample event to Conductor, which verifies the webhook URL in Conductor.

-Step 6: Modify and run the workflow
+Step 6: Modify the workflow

 To modify the workflow, go back to your workflow definition and select the HTTP task.
 Replace <GITHUB-ID> with the actual GitHub username of the intended reviewer.